fanfansmilkyway/Rock-vs-Paper-vs-Scissor/readme.md

 If you press it, a new window will appear.
 It shows your gaming History, including 'games played','Times of rock wins'......
 You can also delete your gaming history.
 Please think carefully before you do this, because the data will be deleted forever, you will never find it back.

 ### Settings(_Advanced_)
-(It should be Setting not Settings, for you only can set one thing:joy:).
+(It should be Setting not Settings, for you only can set one thing).
 This is interesting especially for people who are bored with the default rock,paper,scissor images: set customized image.

 If you press the "Setting" button, a (again) new window with buttons will appear.
-Next press 'Rock image file' button, choose your costom rock image(support most picture extension such as .png .jpg .jpeg...).
+Next press 'Rock image file' button, choose your costom rock image(support most picture extension such as .png .jpg .jpeg .webp ...).
 Then set the other two in the same way.
 Finally press 'Use costomized images', start a new game.
 Well done!
 Now your favourite animated characters are fighting!!

 It is better to upload square images, because your images will be resized to 55px*55px by the program.
-You don't want to your favourite character become very fat or very thin, right?:joy:
+You don't want to your favourite character become very fat or very thin, right?

+### Game controlled by you(_Advaced_)(_BETA_)
+This new feature is added in version _BETA3.0_.
+And it is in developing stage so perhaps there are many bugs in it.

+If you press the "Controller" button at the bottom-right corner, a new window will be created.
+Press "Start a new game that you control" button to start a game in this mode.
+In this mode, you will join one of the teams(Rock or Paper or Scissor).
+Use '_wasd_' to control your character.
+Eat your preys and run away from your natural enemy.
+Costomized images can also be used in this mode(Ready to become your favourite animated character?).

+I hope this tutorial will help you!